 But where?
 Hint: I speak Spanish.

 I don’t intend to come back.
 I bought a one-way ticket.
-I don’t know if I’ll be in Peru, but I hope to make a new life somewhere in Latin America.
+I don’t know if I’ll end up in Peru, but I hope to make a new life somewhere in Latin America.
 I even have a backup plan.
 In case I can’t find work in business and need money, I’ve been certified to teach English.

 I’m not forgetting that I had it pretty easy in Brazil with two Brazilian friends to cart me around.
 Each one had a car.
 Each one had educated, English-speaking friends.
-I didn’t have to learn streets, take public transportation, communicate in Portuguese, make my own friends, find an apartment, or any of the difficulties of moving to a new city.
+I didn’t have to learn streets, take public transportation, communicate in Portuguese, make my own friends, find an apartment or incur any of the difficulties of moving to a new city.